 Genesis of Our Bank

-Nana Gyamfi Sakyi II, Chief of Pakyi No. 2, Nana Okyere Taa Amoantwi II and the elders of Pakyi No. 2 initiated the formation of the bank.
-Nana Gyamfi Sakyi II coordinated all activities and was elected as the patron of the bank.
-Nana Okyere Taa Amoantwi II was elected as the 1st Board Chairman.
-He saw to the initial establishment of the board and had to struggle with the initial problems until he died in 1993 after 10 years of service.
+The bank owes its inception to Nana Gyamfi Sakyi II, Chief of Pakyi No. 2, Nana Okyere Taa Amoantwi II, and the elders of Pakyi No. 2.
+Spearheaded by Nana Gyamfi Sakyi II, the establishment of the bank was initiated and he was subsequently elected as the patron.
+The first Board Chairman, Nana Okyere Taa Amoantwi II, shouldered the responsibility of setting up the board and navigating initial challenges until his demise in 1993, after a decade of dedicated service.

 Our Journey of Growth